eewpw/.github/profile/README.md

       <img src="eewpw-logo-large-v1.png" alt="EEWPW Logo" width="400"/>
     </td>
     <td style="vertical-align: middle;">
-      <strong>EEWPW</strong> is a modular, open-source framework for analyzing and visualizing the performance of Earthquake Early Warning (EEW) systems.
-      It integrates real-time detections, playback data, and algorithm outputs into a unified, interactive platform for both scientific and operational use.
+      <strong>EEWPW</strong> is a modular framework for analyzing and visualizing the performance of Earthquake Early Warning (EEW) systems.
+It integrates algorithm outputs into a unified, interactive platform for both scientific and operational use.
+Future plans include to extend the tool for real-time detections.
     </td>
   </tr>
 </table>